 - Leak in suction line Fill the system with fluid and hydrostatically test.
-Tighten connections or replace leaky components. - Air entering pump through "O" rings - Hydrostatically test the pump looking for leaks.
-Replace faulty "O" rings. - Insufficient NPSH or too much suction lift - Relocate pump, supply tank, or both to improve inlet conditions.
+Tighten connections or replace leaky components. - Air entering pump through inlet seal or "O" rings - Hydrostatically test the pump and look for leaks.
+Replace faulty seals or "O" rings. - Insufficient NPSH or too much suction lift - Relocate pump, supply tank, or both to improve inlet conditions.
 Increase suction pressure.
 Reduce fluid temperature.
 Select a pump with lower NPSH requirements.

-6E Excessive Power Consumption
+5E Excessive Power Consumption

-- Speed too high Check RPM with tachometer.

-- Discharge head too high Install a pressure gauge at the discharge to determine the actual operating pressure.
+- 1. Speed too high Check RPM with tachometer. - 2.
+Discharge head too high Install a pressure gauge at the disharge to determine the actual operating pressure.
 Compare readings with pump performance curve.
-A different pump, motor or both may be necessary.
+A different pump, motor, or both may be necessary.

-- 3. Specific gravity or viscosity too high

-Check fluid involved.
-A different motor may be necessary.

-Mechanical damage - Turn pump over by hand.
-After a few days run in period, all models should turn over by hand with no tight spots.
+- Specific gravity or viscosity too high - Check fluid involved.
+A different motor may be necessary. - 4.
+Mechanical damage Turn pump over by hand.
+After a few days run-in period, all models should turn over by hand with no tight spots.
 An exception to this is when the pump has been idle for some time.
 In this case, run the pump for a few hours before checking for tight spots.
-If there is suspicion of damage, remove the pump from service and disassemble for inspection.

-- Pump not fully broken in It is normal for new pumps to consume higher than normal current during the break-in period.
-If high power consumption persists beyond a few weeks, it is unlikely that further operation will reduce consumption. - Pump not properly adjusted Loosen all nuts on pump exactly one turn.
-Follow the instructions in Section 5E Testing and Final Adjustments for repositioning fasteners.
+If there is a suspicion of damage, remove the pump from service and disassemble for inspection. - 5.
+Pump not fully "broken in" It is normal for new pumps to consume higher than normal current during the break-in period.
+If high power consumption persists beyond a few weeks, it is unlikely that further operation will reduce consumption. - 6.
+Pump not properly adjusted Loosen all nuts on pump exactly one turn.
+Follow the instructions in Section 4F Testing and Final Adjustments, for repositioning fasteners.

-6F Pump Vibrates or Is Noisy
+5F Pump Vibrates Or Is Noisy